 No Permit Required

 Use Class Qualification

 Natural and Cultural Values Management

 Passive Recreation

-Resource Development a) on land other than prime agricultural land; or b) an agricultural use, excluding plantation forestry, on prime agricultural land if it is dependent on the soil as the growth medium or conducted in a manner which does
+Resource Development lf: a) on land other than prime agricultural land; or b) an agricultural use, excluding plantation forestry, on prime agricultural land if it is dependent on the soil as the growth medium or conducted in a manner which does not alter, disturb or damage the existing soil profile or preclude it from future use as a growth medium.

 Utilities If for minor utilities.

 Permitted

 Use Class Qualification

 Food Services If associated with Resource Development or Resource Processing.

 General Retail and Hire If associated with Resource Development or Resource Processing.

 Pleasure Boat Facility If for a boat ramp.

 Residential If for: a) a home-based business in an existing dwelling; or b) alterations or extensions to an existing dwelling

 Discretionary

 Use Class Qualification

-Bulky Goods Sales If: a) a supplier for Extractive Industry, Resource Development or Resource Processing; b) a garden and landscape supplier; or c) a timber yard.
+Bulky Goods Sales lf: a) a supplier for Extractive Industry, Resource Development or Resource Processing; b) a garden and landscape supplier; or c) a timber yard.

 Domestic Animal Breeding, Boarding or Training If for a place of worship, art and craft centre, public hall, community centre or neighbourhood centre.

+Educational and occasional care If not for a tertiary institution.

 Emergency Services

 Extractive Industry

 Food services If not listed as Permitted.

 General retail and hire If not listed as Permitted.

 Manufacturing and Processing If for:

 a) the manufacturing of agricultural equipment; or

 b) the processing of materials from Extractive Industry.

 Research and Development

 Residential lf:

 a) not restricted by an existing agreement under section 71 of the Act; and

 b) not listed as Permitted.

 Resource Development If not listed as No Permit Required.

 Resource Processing

 Storage If for:

 a) a contractors yard;

 b) freezing and cooling storage;

 c) a liquid, solid or gas fuel depot; or

 d) a woodyard.

 Tourist Operation

 Transport Depot and Distribution If for the transport and distribution of agricultural produce and equipment.

 Utilities If not listed as No Permit Required.

-Visitor Accommodation